 In addition, Jaimie has experience with class actions and commercial litigation.
 She has oral advocacy experience and has appeared before the Supreme Court of Canada, the Ontario Superior Court of Justice, the Tax Court of Canada, the Federal Court of Canada, the Federal Court of Appeal and the Ontario Court of Appeal.
-Jaimie regularly presents at conferences on topics related to First Nations taxation, First Nations trusts, Indigenous litigation, and consultation and accommodation.
+Jaimie regularly presents at conferences on topics related to First Nations’ trusts and taxation, membership and identity issues, Indigenous litigation, and consultation and accommodation.

-As a recognized Indigenous lawyer, Jaimie has been listed in the 2017 edition of Benchmark Litigation’s Under 40 Hot List.
-In 2017, she was also awarded a Lexpert Zenith Award — an honour that celebrates the advancement of women who have demonstrated excellence and thought leadership in the legal profession.
+In 2018, Jaimie was recognized as a leading practitioner in Indigenous law by Lexpert and she was listed in both the 2017 and 2018 editions of Benchmark Litigation's Under 40 Hot List.
+In 2017, she was also awarded a Lexpert Zenith Award – an honour that celebrates the advancement of women who have demonstrated excellence and thought leadership in the legal profession.

 Prior to entering the practice of law, Jaimie worked for the Chiefs of Ontario and the Aboriginal Institutes' Consortium.